 You are here: The Oldskool PC/Oldskool PC Software/disk2img

 DISK2IMG is a simple diskette imaging utility for DOS.
-It has the ability to query the diskette to determine geometry and rename the file's extension accordingly, has a slow error-tolerant mode and a fast track mode, and displays ETA and a sector dump display while it is running.
+It has the ability to query the diskette to determine geometry and rename the file's extension accordingly, operates very quickly while still able to retry bad sectors, displays ETA and a sector dump display while it is running, and can even try to salvage all of the non-weak bits out of a damaged sector.
 Consult the documentation that comes with the program for more information.

 I currently use DISK2IMG to image DOS-formatted floppies in bulk with the following options: